technomancy/bussard/readme.md

 From there it's off to find an asteroid to mine, and then the galaxy is yours to explore.
-To jump to another system, find a portal and press `ctrl-space` when you are within range.
+To jump to another system, find a portal and press `ctrl-s` when you are within range.
 You'll want to check out the ship's main manual with `man()` at some point though.

 Recommended soundtrack: